CoalaWeb/coalaweb-docs/docs/joomla/extensions/news/guide.md

 **Part 2 Alignment**

-The last option in this section control the alignment of the images within their allocated space. *\[Figure-8e\]*
+The last option in this section controls the alignment of the images within their allocated space. *\[Figure-8e\]*

 ![Figure-8e](http://cdn.coalaweb.com/images/docs/joomla-extensions/news/cw-news-mod-images-6.png "Figure-8e"){.coalaweb-docs}

-To make this more clear I will give you some examples below of left, right and center.
+To make this more clear I will give you an example of left, center and right.

 **Left** *\[Figure-8f\]*